AwesomeController/serious-business/kickstarter/body_copy.md

 When we tell our friends,
 they tell us they'd love one,
 so we're hoping you're just a friend we haven't yet met.

+The money will cover shipping, manufacturing, and parts, with some left over for previous expenses and future development.

 We have a ton of ideas for cool enhancements, and the more interest we see,